ShivamTripathi028/rak-chatbot-backend/product-categories/wislink/lx200v30/datasheet.md

 ### Features

-- 500 Mbps PHY rate
+- 500&nbsp;Mbps PHY rate
 - 128-bit encryption
 - Range:
-  - Power line: up to 300 m
+  - Power line: up to 300&nbsp;m
-  - Twisted pair: up to 600 m
+  - Twisted pair: up to 600&nbsp;m
-  - Coaxial cable: up to 2000 m
+  - Coaxial cable: up to 2000&nbsp;m
 - Compliant with Homeplug AV specification and IEEE1901 standards
 - MII communication interface for communication with any Ethernet-based device
 - Data transmission via a coaxial cable, twisted pair, or a power line
-- Working frequency range 2-68 MHz
+- Working frequency range 2-68&nbsp;MHz
-- Dimensions: 40 x 30 mm
+- Dimensions: 40 x 30&nbsp;mm

 :::warning
 For optimal performance and extended device lifespan, use active or passive cooling such as fans or heatsinks to regulate chip temperature during operation.
 :::

 ### Applications